Re-Diss/IcebergAppBot/README.md

 copy .env-example .env
 # Here you must specify your API_ID and API_HASH, the rest is taken by default
 python main.py
+Next:
+- In the terminal, press 3 to create a new session
+- Enter the name of the session
+- Enter a proxy if necessary.
+If not necessary, press Enter
+- Enter the phone number
+- Enter the confirmation code
+- After successfully creating a session, we can add another one or press Enter to exit
+- Run python main.py again
+- Press 1 to start the bot
 ```

 You can also use arguments for quick start, for example: